Building & Remodeling Frequently Asked Questions

-1. All electric and gas work must be completed by licensed plumbers or electricians.
-Once you’ve decided which contractor to use, they should file a Contractor's Work Request through our Project Center.
+All electric and gas work must be completed by licensed plumbers or electricians.
+Your chosen contractor will need to submit a work request through Project Center and you will need to register as a first-time user.

-2. You and your contractor will receive a service layout letting you know which Con Edison specifications need to be followed.
+After Con Edison reviews the request from your licensed contractor, you and your contractor will receive a customer service installation agreement (“service layout”) detailing Con Edison’s responsibilities, your responsibilities, and which Con Edison specifications need to be followed.

-5. Your Con Edison representative will have our construction department begin work.
+When your job site passes inspection, your Con Edison representative will have our construction and/or meter department begin work.

 - Secure the necessary gas or electric certifications from the city or municipality